leandroalves-sc/pizzeria/README.md

-# Rapid prototyping with Spring Boot and AngularJS
+# Pizzeria Craft demostration
-This example demonstrates how **Spring Boot**, **Spring Data JPA** and in the front-end **AngularJS** can be used together to write web applications easily.
+This example demonstrates how to create a modern web application using newest technologies and frameworks such as **Spring Boot**, **Spring Data JPA** and in the front-end **AngularJS** can be used together to write web applications easily.
-In this code example I'm demonstrating this by providing a full CRUD-based web application.
+In this code example I'm demonstrating this by providing a full CRUD-based web application proposed.

 ## Frameworks